 - wet floor sign

 - suction cleaner and appropriate attachments

-- dust pan and brush
+- dustpan and brush

 - filters/bags

 - refuse sack

 - PPE (i.e. apron, gloves, safety goggles etc.)

-always refer to the individuals care plan around the management of their furniture
+\always refer to the individuals care plan around the management of their furniture

-Preparation steps - Wash your hands, prior to wearing appropriate PPE - assemble the suction cleaner and check that bag and filters (HEPA if applicable) are in place and serviceable N before cleaning takes place, visually inspect the room or area being cleaned; if mobile objects can be moved, remove these safely, following local Manual Handling Policy, and place out of the way of traffic 29 - unwind cable and run the length of cable through a cloth to ensure the cable is free from splits and plug is not loose or broken Cleaning steps correctly position wet floor sign to identify cleaning task taking place ealine Mercen - remove larger items of debris from floor and dispose of in an appropriate waste stream, ensure to follow local procedure for waste segregation plug suction cleaner into the nearest available socket and switch on the power, ensuring that the cable is never placed over the user's shoulder do not move from room to room or run the cable across/through doorways, ensure cable stays behind the operator when working JA when suction cleaning stand upright with feet shoulder width apart and using even strokes; divide area into sections to ensure complete area is covered and suction clean the edges and corners first, using the hose attachments if available, then work systematically around the room Lan adjust position on suction cleaner head to suit flooring height, remember to bend knees when reaching under furniture ~

-- on completion, return mobile objects which were removed prior to the cleaning process taking place following the Manual Handling Policy 200 - remove wet floor signs ennor Webn - remove PPE and dispose of in appropriate waste stream following waste segregation local procedure - Wash your hands A iter cleaning steps ^ - return suction cleaner to cleaning cupboard - suction clean filters regularly and replace when required; check if bag needs replaced and change as required - remove hose from body; hang separately so that hose is not bent causing stress and weakening 0 - remove head, wash, and leave to dry on paper - clean and wind cable around body of suction cleaner securing the plug - ensure all equipment used is cleaned and stored correctly - Dispose of PPE appropriately and wash your hands
+Preparation stepswash your hands, prior to wearing appropriate PPE assemble the suction cleaner and check that bag and filters (HEPA if applicable) are in place and serviceable before cleaning takes place, visually inspect the room or area being cleaned; if mobile objects can be moved (always refer to the individuals care plan around the management of their furniture), remove these safely, following local Manual Handling Policy, and place out of the way of traffic 200 unwind cable and run the length of cable through a cloth to ensure the cable is free from splits and plug is not loose or broken Cleaning steps correctly position wet floor sign to identify cleaning task taking place CATTOR AUSTRAL PLOCE remove larger items of debris from floor and dispose of in an appropriate waste stream, ensure to follow local procedure for waste segregation í plug suction cleaner into the nearest available socket and switch on the power, ensuring that the cable is never placed over the user's shoulder K do not move from room to room or run the cable across/through doorways, ensure cable stays behind the operator when working when suction cleaning stand upright with feet shoulder width apart and using even strokes; divide area into sections to ensure complete area is covered and suction clean the edges 40 and corners first, using the hose attachments if available, then work systematically around the room adjust position on suction cleaner head to suit flooring height, remember to bend knees when reaching under furniture on completion, return mobile objects which were removed prior to the cleaning process taking place following the Manual Handling Policy 22 - remove wet floor signs CANTON AND PLEASER remove PPE and dispose of in appropriate waste stream following waste segregation local procedure - wash your hands After cleaning stepsreturn suction cleaner to cleaning cupboard suction clean filters regularly and replace when required; check if bag needs replaced and change as required C remove hose from body; hang separately so that hose is not bent causing stress and weakening 0 - remove head, wash, and leave to dry on paper clean and wind cable around body of suction cleaner securing the plug - ensure all equipment used is cleaned and stored correctly - dispose of PPE appropriately and wash your hands 1